michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 **Data encoding and evolution for RPC**

-* OK to assume servers will be deployed before clients, so OK to only hace backward compat.
+* OK to assume servers will be deployed before clients, so OK to only have backward compat.
 * For public APIs, often need to version via URL, `Accept` header, or API key/admin dashboard because org has no control over client upgrades.

 #### Message-Passing Dataflow